-Marketing Your Small Business or Community in This Time of the COVID-19 Coronavirusin Content Marketing, Marketing Fundamentals
+Marketing Your Small Business or Community in This Time of the COVID-19 Coronavirusin Marketing Fundamentals, Content Marketing

-We're living through unprecedented times of fear and uncertainty and, yet, life and business must go on.
+COVID ushered in unprecedented times of fear and uncertainty and, yet, life and business must go on.

 For local businesses and communities facing the threat of significantly reduced foot traffic - and sales - it's hard to know exactly how to proceed.

 I won't pretend to have a proven formula for a time like this but I'll make a few suggestions below to help you, your business, and your community navigate this time.

 If your business is open, tell people

 Post your plans and hours on your website prominently (include on your contact page, your home page, etc.) and post to social media.

 Update your Google Business Profile (manage your Google Business Profile and distribute content from your Locable account) and send out an email newsletter including your status.